Codimension one foliations with Bott-Morse singularities II: Basins of Centers

 \begin{proof} First notice that Theorems \ref{Theorem:LocalStability} and \ref{Lemma:trivialholonomy} imply that the sets $\C(N_i,\fa)$ are non-empty.
 That they are open sets in $M$, and either they are disjoint or identical is immediate from the definition of the basin and Reeb's Local Stability Theorem (see Theorem~\ref{Theorem:localproduct}).

-To prove the statement (1), recall that $\C(N_1,\fa)$ is an open subset of $M$; if it has empty boundary, then it is also closed and therefore $\C(N_1,\fa) = M$, by connecteness.
+To prove the statement (1) notice that if the open subset $\C(N_1,\fa)$ of $M$ has empty boundary then it is also closed and therefore $\C(N_1,\fa) = M$, by connectedness.
 Hence the foliation is compact and there are no saddles.
-Then the rest of statement (1) follows immediately from \cite{Se-Sc}.
+Then the rest of statement (1) follows from Theorem \ref{Theorem C}.